A legendary Patek Philippe watch from 1971 sold for 16,845,000 HKD (just over £1.6 million) at a Hong Kong auction last Thursday, April 24.

 It was auctioned in 2019 for $1.8 million.

-Patek Philippe are consistently the best performing marque at the very top end of the watch market, with 114 listed at over $1.5 million in a 2022 survey of market history.
+Patek Philippe are consistently the best performing marque at the very top end of the watch market, with 114 listed at over $1.5 million in a 2022 survey of high-value sales.

 Of history’s five most valuable watches four are Pateks, including the Grandmaster Chime that made $31 million in 2019 to become – and remain – the most valuable watch ever sold.

-This watch now joins that list of the most valuable watches, with a sale that is worth around $2.2 million.
+This watch now joins that list of the most valuable watches.

-The sale will be encouraging for watch collectors, who saw something of a market correction after a COVID 19-related boom, that looks like it is over.
+The £1.8 million price tag will be encouraging for watch collectors, who witnessed something of a market correction in 2022 and 2023 after a COVID 19-related boom.